Instructional and Authentic Resources

 Finding Video, Audio and Text Resources

-These documents provide guidance for finding additional authentic and instructional resources on the internet, such as websites, video series, podcasts, and grammar and vocabulary practice websites for language learners.
+Find authentic and instructional resources on the internet, such as websites, video series, music, podcasts, and grammar and vocabulary practice websites for language learners.

 Instructional Videos and Lessons

 These websites provide sample materials, lesson plans and instructional videos for world language teachers.